ZhengtongYan/Hands-on-Session-1-of-DW-BI-Course-2022-Spring/README.md

 (2) Dicing the data cube in two dimensions: city (Madison and Indianapolis) and month (January and Novemeber).

+## **Submission Requirements**:
+- Please upload all the files of ETL processing, OLAP cube generation, etc.
+- Please show the star schema figure and give 10 rows of each table.
+- Post the queries and demonstrate the results.
+- Please upload all the results in a single PDF file and then compress all the files into a zip file.

 ## **Some Useful Links**